About Accademia Riaci

 Students may choose to learn from various fields of arts and traditional arts offered at the academy.
 Contrary to the recent trends of mass production, Accademia Riaci believes in high quality rather than quantity.
 This is why design and techniques of traditional and classical arts to the most advanced designs and techniques are studied and acquired through numerous hours of practical hands-on training in their major of choice.
 Students will be nurtured to develop their imagination, and fantasies – the most valued elements of an artist.
 Professors encourage each student to inspire and develop each student’s originality not only through their teaching but also by helping them re-discover the “special something” about each learning artist.

 Small Classe Sizes

 Research shows that students working in small groups tend to learn more and appear more satisfied with their classes.
-Lower class sizes are linked to positive educational benefits such as better test scores, fewer dropouts and higher graduation rates.
-Therefore, Accademia Riaci’s classes are organized in small group of students.
+Lower class sizes are linked to positive educational benefits such as better test scores, fewer dropouts, and higher graduation rates.
+Therefore, Accademia Riaci’s classes are organized in a small group of students.